Information about our programs – earn a Masters in the U.S.!

-When applying for the Fulbright Foreign Student Program via the link https://apply.iie.org/ffsp2022, select log in for returning users who have an existing account.
-Click start a new application, select Fulbright Program> Fulbright Foreign Student Program>, select create application> open application and complete 2022-2023 application on slate.
+Summary: When applying for the Fulbright Foreign Student Program via the link https://apply.iie.org/ffsp2024 , select log in for returning users who have an existing account.
+Click start a new application, select Fulbright Program> Fulbright Foreign Student Program>, select create application> open application and complete 2024-2025 application on slate.
 For first-time users, select create a new account> complete the details for the new account and save your username and password.

 Step 3: Start and complete all sections of the online application.
 For helpful hints, please refer to the tips for success section on the top right of this page.

-Step 4: Submit your online application before Friday, April 30, 2021 at 4:30 p.m.
-(1630hrs) according to local time of Papua New Guinea, Solomon Islands, and Vanuatu time.
+Step 4: Submit your online application before Sunday, April 30, 2023 at 11:59 p.m.
+(2359hrs) according to local time of Papua New Guinea.
 Late applications will not be accepted.

 Previous Fulbright Scholarship Applicants